Reviewing Uses of Regulatory Compliance Monitoring: Results

+\paragraph{Expert Knowledge} For the final aspect of the action phase, we consider the need for expert knowledge in uses of regulatory compliance monitoring.
+Figure~\ref{fig:expert_knowledge_domain} displays an overview of our findings.

-\paragraph{Expert Knowledge} Of all the \emph{conformance} checking contributions, around two thirds (25 of 36) explicitly reference the need for expert knowledge, either in operationalizing the regulations into a prescriptive model for conformance checking, in the application of conformance checking, or in interpreting the results.\footnote{Similar to the model validation, the remaining studies made no explicit reference to such a requirement; therefore we only differentiate between explicit needs for expert knowledge and no reference to such a need.} For example,~\cite{xuApplyingClinicalGuidelines2020} relies on clinical experts for interpreting the conformance checking results.
+Of all the \emph{conformance} checking contributions, around two thirds (27 of 41) explicitly reference the need for expert knowledge, either in operationalizing the regulations into a prescriptive model for conformance checking, in the application of conformance checking, or in interpreting the results.\footnote{Similar to the model validation, the remaining studies made no explicit reference to such a requirement; therefore we only differentiate between explicit needs for expert knowledge and no reference to such a need.} For example,~\cite{xuApplyingClinicalGuidelines2020} relies on clinical experts for interpreting the conformance checking results, and~\cite{sangilHeuristicsBasedProcessMining2020} conducts a validation interview with procuring entities to confirm and contextualize the respective findings.
 Further, how expert knowledge concretely contributes is often not mentioned in detail, but instead, only the resulting prescriptive model or interpretation is presented (e.g., in~\cite{satoConformanceCheckingDifferent2020}, the use of expert knowledge in the form of a medical specialist for the definition of the case study is mentioned, but the exact input of the expert and to what end remain not known).
-Notably, we see that 16 out of 18 approaches in healthcare and four out of six approaches in finance explicitly require expert knowledge throughout the application, a higher ratio than in any other application domain we identified.
-This might be explained by the difficulty of operationalizing these regulations and deriving prescriptive models for conformance checking compared to other domains.
+Notably, we see that 18 out of 21 applications in healthcare, two of three applications in public services and four out of seven applications in finance explicitly require expert knowledge throughout the application, a higher ratio than in any other application domain with at least two studies that we identified.
+This might be explained by the difficulty of operationalizing regulations and deriving prescriptive models for conformance checking in this domain compared to others.
 A potential reason might lie in the language and wording specific to these domains, or the implicit domain knowledge required for interpreting the regulations correctly.